Akshay9882/Spring/readme.md

-1.When profiles are not specified in the application.properties the annotation
+1.When profiles are not specified in the application.properties the bean with annotation
-     `@Profile("default")` will get called
+     `@Profile("default")` will get wired

-2.Also a default profile can be named in this way
+2.A profile can be named as well as be default as defined below: `@Profile({"default","English"})`
-     `@Profile({"default","English"})`
-In application.properties when `spring.profiles.active=english` is mentioned the `English` profile will get called.
+   In application.properties when `spring.profiles.active=english` is mentioned the bean with `English` profile will get wired.